-The list of NCAS accredited coaches is available at 2017-09-19 Coaches – current .
-Athletes seeking personal coaching are encouraged to contact accredited coaches directly.
+The list of accredited coaches is available at 2023-05-19 Coaches – current .
+Orienteers seeking personal coaching are encouraged to contact accredited coaches directly.

-For any errors or omissions, please contact the OA Manager, Coaching and Officiating Development Manager (Coaching and Officiating Development).
+For any errors or omissions, please contact the OA Manager, Coaching and Officiating Administration.

-Accreditation is valid for four years, during which time coaches must acquire a certain number of ‘points’ to qualify for re-accreditation.
-The ‘points’ table for Coach Re-accreditation is Coach Reaccreditation Points Updating Table – Jan 2011
+Accreditation is valid for five years, during which time coaches must acquire a certain number of ‘points’ to qualify for re-accreditation.
+The ‘points’ table for Coach Re-accreditation is available here – Coach Reaccreditation Points Table

 Coach Development Help and Enquiries

 Each State has their own Director or Coordinator of coaching activities.
-Level 0 and 1 coaching courses and accreditation are managed at the State level.
+Orienteering Instructor and Learn and Play Orienteering Coach accreditation are managed at the State level.
 Enquiries should please be directed to State Coaching contacts in the first instance.

-Orienteering Australia coordinates Level 2 and 3 coaching courses.
-Enquiries and registrations of interest in these courses may be directed to the OA Manager (Coach Development) (Barbara Hill).
+Orienteering Australia coordinates Competition and Performance Orienteering Coach courses.
+Enquiries and registrations of interest in these courses may be directed to OA’s Manager, Coaching Development.